Texas jury convicts man of killing 6 of ex-wife’s family

 Cassidy Stay, who was 15 at the time of the shooting, was shot in the head but survived by playing dead.

+Stay clasped her hands as if in prayer and bowed her head before the verdict was read.
+Afterward, she wiped away tears.
+Stay later smiled and took deep breaths as she hugged prosecutors in the Houston courtroom

+Haskell showed no reaction to the verdict.
+He looked down to the floor, as he did throughout the trial.

-The now-20-year-old woman testified that she prayed and begged her uncle "please don't hurt us," but that Haskell forced the whole family to lie face down on the living room floor before shooting them one by one.
+Stay, now 20, testified at trial that she prayed and begged her uncle "please don't hurt us," but that Haskell forced the whole family to lie face down on the living room floor before shooting them one by one.

 Among those killed were 39-year-old Stephen Stay and his 34-year-old wife Katie, along with their children 4-year-old Zach; 7-year-old Rebecca; 9-year-old Emily; and 13-year-old Bryan.
 Katie Stay was the sister of Haskell's ex-wife.
 Haskell was convicted in the deaths of Stephen and Katie Stay.